Possesives

 - ours – This is ours.

-Point 3: Use the contraction 's after a name or a noun (person or place) to show possession.
+Point 3: Use 's after a name or noun to show possession.
+The noun after shows what is owned.

-Point 4: Use the question word "whose" to ask about ownership or possession.
-You can also use the verb "belong" to show possession.
+Point 4: Use the question word whose to ask about possession.
+You can also use the verb belong to show ownership.

 - Whose coffee cup is this?